 - a) The braking distance calculations for each type of freight or passenger train shall be evaluated over computed average gradients to determine the actual "worst-case" braking distance to be used for speed reductions. - b) Average gradients are determined by calculating the following three scenarios and selecting the worst case (lowest positive gradient or steepest negative gradient): - i.
-Gradient A: Signal to Signal in the block of interest - ii.
-Gradient B: Signal to Signal + SHORT train length (1000 feet for passenger trains; 6000 feet for freight trains) - iii.
-Gradient C: Signal to Signal + LONG train length (2000 feet for passenger trains; 12,000 feet for freight trains) - c) Calculation for average gradient basic equation - i.
-The average gradient is calculated by taking the arithmetic mean of individual grade elements over the region being evaluated as shown in example below.
+Gradient A: Signal to Signal in the block of interest; - ii.
+Gradient B: Signal to Signal + SHORT train length (1000 feet for passenger trains; 6000 feet for freight trains); and - iii.
+Gradient C: Signal to Signal + LONG train length (2000 feet for passenger trains; 12,000 feet for freight trains). - c) Calculation for average gradient basic equation: - The average gradient is calculated by taking the arithmetic mean of individual grade elements over the region being evaluated, as shown in the example below (example drawing is not to scale);

-$$\frac{G{average}Gradient}{D} = 1/(\frac{d1}{g1} + \frac{d2}{g2})$$
+$$\frac{G{average}Gradient}{D} = 1/(\frac{d1}{g1} + \frac{d2}{g2})$$ ii.
+Where Gradient is the average gradient, and D is the total distance over the region being evaluated.